pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 These steps walk you through:

-- Connecting your local system to your PKS cluster.
+- Connecting your local system to your GKE cluster.
 - Enabling the use of a browser-based Kubernetes dashboard you can use to monitor your deployment.
-- Performing the Helm commands required to complete your deployment of Pega Platform on to your PKS environment.
+- Performing the Helm commands required to complete your deployment of Pega Platform on to your GKE environment.

 It's easy to confuse a Helm install with a Pega Platform install, but they are separate processes.
 The Helm install command uses Helm to install your